 - Create a free account at HotelEngine.com to save money on hotel chains that offer discounted rates

 Choosing more creative housing options

 Not really big on living in a hotel or staying in an apartment?
 You don’t have to!
-Some of our travelers have stayed in unique housing while on assignment.
+Here are a few ways RNnetwork nurses have chosen to make their home on the road.

 Julie Stoddard, a dialysis nurse, travels with her husband and two young children.
 Living in their camper, she and her family are more comfortable in their own space.
 “You don’t have to worry about messing anything up — the kids don’t have to worry about spilling anything, because you’re always home,” she says.

 If you want your home to be a bit more mobile, check out your options at the GoRVing.

 Bryan and Bethany Flake and their family — three children and 13 pets — live in their 415-square-foot home on wheels while Bryan and Bethany take travel nursing jobs.
 They stay at RV parks and state or national parks when they can, and at other times they rent land with RV connections.